British Rail Class 89

-The British Rail Class 89 is a prototype electric locomotive.
-Only one was built, in 1986, by British Rail Engineering Limited's Crewe Works.
+The British Rail Class 89 is a one-off prototype electric locomotive, which was built in 1986 by British Rail Engineering Limited's Crewe Works.
 It was used on test trains on both the West Coast and East Coast Main Lines.
 The locomotive was fitted with advanced power control systems and developed more than 6,000 bhp (4,500 kW).
-After being withdrawn in 1992, it was returned to service in 1996, before being again withdrawn in 2000.
-After overhaul, it completed a series of mainline test runs in October 2025.
+After being withdrawn in 1992, it was returned to service in 1996, before being withdrawn again in 2000.
+After overhaul, it completed a series of main line test runs in October 2025.

 Design

-The Class 89 locomotive was designed by Brush Traction, Loughborough to meet a specification issued by British Rail.
-BR subsequently changed the requirements of this specification, but not before Brush had committed to building the prototype locomotive.
+The Class 89 locomotive was designed by Brush Traction in Loughborough, to meet a specification issued by British Rail (BR), which subsequently changed its requirements; this was not before Brush had committed to building the prototype locomotive.

 The locomotive has six DC traction motors.
 The main armature current for all the motors is fed from a common thyristor drive, with each motor having an independent field current controller.
 The field current controllers comprise a two quadrant chopper inside a thyristor bridge.
 The bipolar transistor based choppers provide a fast fine control of motor torque for electric braking and slip control, while the thyristor bridge is used to invert the field current polarity.